CambridgeNuclear/SCONE/docs/Installation.rst

       ./configure --prefix=/path/to/install --enable-languages=c,c++,fortran

 #.
-Providing that the configuration was successful, you can now compile GCC.
+Provided that the configuration was successful, you can now compile GCC.
    Note that it is a large code base and the process can take up to a few hours;
    to speed it up you can use parallel compilation with ``make -j 8``, assuming that you have 8 processor cores available.
 You can use ``nproc`` in the console